 It happens far too often that riders cancel their turn signal late.
 Or even forget to do so.
 Not that this makes them awful motorists.
 The fact is that riding a motorcycle requires a lot more from the rider to focus.
 Humans do make mistakes.
 There are many motorcycle accessories like buzzers, timers, flash counters.
 But only one solves the turn signal issues entirely, and that is the Smart Turn System.

-Just recently, Ivan Contreras and Rafael Contreras, successful businesspeople in a variety of global turnaround industrial and technology ventures decided to make it right.
+Just recently, Ivan Contreras and Rafael Contreras, successful business people in a variety of global turnaround industrial and technology ventures decided to make it right.
 Reviving the SKULLY project in a newly founded company called SKULLY technologies, the new founders are promising to deliver the SKULLY helmet.
 The new product name is the Fenix AR helmet.
 SKULLY technologies promise to offer the final product by the middle of 2018.
-Revolutionary helmet seems to grasp its way to existence, but we’ll have to wait for a little less than a year to see if it will finally come to light.
+The revolutionary helmet seems to grasp its way to existence, but we’ll have to wait for a little less than a year to see if it will finally come to light.